oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/MHeLy.md

 ### [DeltaCXG](VXU/VXU.md#DeltaCXG)
 MHeLy is very accepting of DeltaCXG despite knowing the danger.
 MHeLy is one of the few people to actually have the balls to approach DeltaCXG.

+## Trivia

+- She's deluxe, and is inspired by one of these IRL units I have seen (specifically grandmother's unit).

 #airconditioner #sayonarapanas